 Go Blue!
 Seafood Sustainability Spectrum

 Sustainability AssessmentEven though Black Tiger Prawn farming has lost its prominence, it was the initial driving force in establishing worldwide commercial shrimp aquaculture back in early 1980.
-Currently, over 80% of the Black Tiger Shrimp production has been replaced with the more efficiently raised white shrimp (Litopenaeus vannamei).
+Currently, over 85% of the Black Tiger Shrimp production has been replaced with the more efficiently raised white shrimp (Litopenaeus vannamei).
 However, Black Tiger Shrimp farming helped reveal negative environmental and animal health impacts that were the result of poor aquaculture practices and poor site selection.
 These lessons learned helped stimulate an ongoing improvement process that we see today across all worldwide warmwater shrimp aquaculture.
 All shrimp can be farmed responsibly to become more sustainable; however, some farming operations in South and Southeast Asia still need further improvement to meet this goal.
 Black Tiger Prawn farming ranges from traditional low input small artisanal family farms to the more industrial, high-input practices.
 Historically both of these approaches have had severe environmental impacts including mangrove loss, shrimp disease, and impacts on biodiversity resulting from the collection of baby shrimp from the wild to use for farming.
 Mangrove habitats that were converted to shrimp ponds during the rapid growth (gold rush) years in the early 1980s were later found to be poor sites for aquaculture, and were abandoned.
 Today many countries prohibit mangrove forest destruction and are actively reforesting mangroves at abandoned pond sites.
 Recent trends are to site more intensive (high input) farms on higher grounds that are far away from mangrove forests.
-However, these more industrial shrimp farms can add additional problems including pollution, misuse of chemicals, overuse of marine resources in feed, salinization of freshwater, and increasing stock stresses that can encourage the emergence of novel diseases such as Early Mortality Syndrome (EMS).
+However, these more industrial shrimp farms can add additional problems including pollution, misuse of chemicals, overuse of marine resources in feed, salinization of freshwater, and increasing stock stresses that can encourage the emergence of novel diseases such as Early Mortality Syndrome (EMS) and EHP.

 Environmental Impact: Low to Moderately High